OpenDendro/dplPy/README.md

 Under the hood, dplPy uses `numpy`, `pandas`, `matplotlib`, `statsmodels`, `scipy`, and `csaps`.

-:warning: dplPy has been successfully tested thus far on Ubuntu 20, Ubuntu 22, macOS (Intel and M2).
+dplPy has been successfully tested thus far on Ubuntu 20, Ubuntu 22, macOS (Intel and M2).
 Other operating systems may experience unexpected errors or conflicts.
 Please let the developers know.

 ## Current Version and Changelog